 Early Notables of the Cornige family (pre 1700)

 Migration of the Cornige family

-families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
+The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
+These migrants were in search of land, work, and freedom.
+Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Cornige: Samuel Cornish was one of the first settlers in North America, settling in Salem, Massachusetts, in 1637; and James Cornish was the first Schoolmaster and Town Clerk in Westfield, Massachusetts..